Welcome-to-GitHub2/Installing_software_in_Linux_distribution/README.md

 <h1>Lab 1</h1>

 <h2>Description</h2>
-In this lab, I am learning how to install and uninstall applications in Linux using Linux commands in the Bash shell to complete this lab.
+In this lab, I am learning how to install and uninstall applications in Linux using Linux commands in the Bash shell.
 I will also use the Advanced Package Tool (APT) package manager to install and uninstall the Suricata and tcpdump applications.
 <br />